ArtBlocks/artblocks-docs/README.md

 This should all be self-explanatory.
 Just fill and submit each one separately.

 #### Token
 In this tab you'll set the price and max invocations for your project.
+If you're accepting ETH as payment you don't need to worry about "Updated Currency Information" and **should not change the currency address**.
+To reiterate, **do not** update the currency address to be your wallet address–this field should **only** be set if you are accepting payment for your project in some non-ETH ERC20-compliant token.

-If you're accepting ETH as payment you don't need to worry about "Updated Currency Information".
-Although you can specify any ERC20-compliant token if you choose.
-Just give someone a heads up that you wish to go down this route.
+You can though specify any ERC20-compliant token if you choose, just give someone on the Art Blocks team a heads up that you wish to go down this route.

 Set the baseURI: `https://api.artblocks.io/token/`